benhsmith/netwhere/README.md

-# netwhere
+# Netwhere

-This is a bare bones network monitor.
-The reasons for this project are:

-* I wanted a way to summarize traffic on an OpenWrt router but nothing I found quite did what I wanted.
-* After attending a C++ user's group I wanted to play around with modern C++ and needed a project.
+*Netwhere* is a simple packet monitor that serves packet monitoring data as a JSON document over a REST endpoint.
+The capture process is intended to be lightweight enough that it can run comfortably on typical network router hardware.
+An example site that displays monitoring data is provided in the 'html' directory.
+I do not claim to be a JavaScript programmer, the project is provided to show what *Netwhere* can do and for testing.
+I am hoping *Netwhere* is useful for building tools to examine networks.
+I started thinking about network monitoring because I wanted to see who is on my network and where they are talking to.
+If I install a new IofT device on my home network, it would be nice to have an easy way to see what it's doing.

-The design, currently, is a binary that does the work of collecting and summarizing flows in and out of the local network while providing the montoring results via a REST endpoint.
+**netwhere** is the collector process that collects packets and summarizes flows in and out of the local network.
+The summarized data is availble via REST endpoints.
-A javascript frontend queries the endpoint, gathers any additional information that might be useful and provides an interactive view of the data.
-I want to offload as much of the work as possible onto the client so as to allow the collector to run on low-powered hardware.
+A JavasSript frontend queries the endpoint, gathers any additional information that might be useful and provides an interactive view of the data.
+I want to offload as much of the work as possible onto the client so as to minimize the collector's hardware requirements.

-The frontend part of this is some cobbled together javascript to see what I can do with the data available from the backend.
-It's minimal.

 ## Usage